BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Whenever I have to fall back on stupidity or evilness, I get the feeling that I am missing something.
 Most of the time peope are not evil or stupid.
 Similar to conspiracy theories, such a rational is too simple, too individualistic and also too dangerous.
-So what is the systemic reaosn why people reject actions required to keep the planet sustainable for us all?
+So what is the systemic reason why people reject actions required to keep the planet sustainable for us all?

 Of course, there are many complex reasons but I want to focus on one that fits the meat of this article.
-I more or less successfully tried problematize the search for an absolute objective truth by pointing out that those who believe in stepping out of the cave go probably deeper into it.
+I more or less successfully tried to problematize the search for an absolute objective truth by pointing out that those who believe in stepping out of the cave go probably deeper into it.
-And I pointed to Baudrillard's imagined eradication of imagination leading to a *true simulacra* that no longer stands for anything but itself.
-A description of *hyperreality* that hits me emotionally.
+And I pointed to Baudrillard's imagined eradication of imagination leading to a *true simulacra* that no longer stands for anything but itself---a description of *hyperreality* that hits me emotionally.
 Now, let us imagine that conspiracy theorists rightly point to a problem they might not really understand rationally but feel intuitively.
 What might it be?

 If we want to describe our modern Western society, I think it's fair to say that we are a *knowledge-based society*.
+Since Foucault's historical analysis, we know that knowledge and power are linked.
-Most of our decisions are informed by some scientifically produced piece of knowledge.
+In our daily life, most of our decisions are informed by some scientifically produced piece of knowledge.
+For example, our diet is informed by scientific research that gives us guidance to stay healthy.
-For example, our diet or how often we go to the doctor is informed by science.
+How often or for what reason we go to the doctor is informed by science.
-In fact, we wittness a whole industry of self-optimization that claim to be scientific.
+In fact, we wittness a whole industry of self-optimization that claims to be scientific.
-There is a whole cult trying to establish a 'science' of finding a breeding mate.
+There are cults trying to establish a 'science' of finding a breeding mate.
 Or take this article.
-My desire is similar, i.e. I try to argue for more radical actions by using knowledge and second-order observation by citing scientific papers.
+My goal and strategy of achieving it is similar: I employ knowledge and second-order observation by citing scientific papers.
-In that sense, I fall into the same trap.
+In that sense, I fall into the same trap, that is, I try to convince my opponents by displaying superious knowledge.
-Political decisions are also mostly informed by science; where there is power, there is also knowledge.
+Since Foucault

 In such a society, we tend to search for the *perfect algorithm* that can make the best decisions for any situation.
 In fact, many decisions are already made by algorithms based on the observation of large amounts of data.
 Even policies are crafted by utilizing artificial intelligence.
-The idea is simple: instead of shouting at each other about the right course of action, let the *objective reality* be the final judge; let 'the Truth' decide---let science guide us through the mess.
+The idea is simple: instead of shouting at each other about the right course of action, let *objective reality* be the final judge; let 'the Truth' decide---let science guide us through the mess.
-This was the dream born out of the Enlightenment and it sparked many ideologies that promised to fulfill this utopian harmony.
+This is the dream born out of the Enlightenment and it sparked many ideologies that promised to fulfill this utopian harmony.
-It is supported by the *mechanistic viewpoint* on the universe that we can eventually understand all causal relations going back to some final cause we might call God;
+It is supported by the *mechanistic view* on the universe suggesting that we can eventually understand all causal relations going back to some final cause we might call God;
-In its current interpretation, I call it **algocracy** {% cite danaher:2016 %}, i.e., rule by algorithms.
+In its current interpretation, I call it **algocracy** {% cite danaher:2016 %}, i.e., *rule by algorithms*.

 Interstingly, most conspiracy theorist argue within this framework, that is, they argue not in terms of values but in terms of better knowledge.
-At the same time they rebell against the authority of such algorithmic rigor.
+At the same time they rebel against the authority of such algorithmic rigor.
 Therefore, on the one hand, they believe in a complete understanding of reality or at least a big and very complex chunk of it.
 Consequently, they also buy the idea that politics is basically determined by the most powerful authority: the truth.
-On the other hand, they rebell against this doctrine by using its own logic.
+On the other hand, they rebel against this doctrine by using its own logic.
-That is why it is so dangerous because **the system harms itself by its own operation** which is the exact opposite of autopoiesis i.e. what a social system should do to sustain itself.
+I think here lies a great danger because **the system harms itself by its own operation**.
+The system enters a process of selfdestruction.

 Like Pippi Longstocking, conspiracy theorists create their world or imagine it based on an alternative system of turth.
-In the case of Pippi Longstocking, I find this antiauthoritarian attitude charming, creative, and imaginative, but in the case of conspiracy theorists, I find it dangerous, idiotic, and ignorant---an inconsistency worth investigating.
+In the case of Pippi Longstocking, we find this antiauthoritarian attitude charming, creative, and imaginative, but in the case of conspiracy theorists, many find it dangerous, idiotic, and ignorant---an inconsistency worth investigating.

 According to the sociologist Alexander Bogner an overdose of  antiauthoritarian attitude becomes problematic if we no longer agree on any foundation making any conflict impossible since there is nothing to argue about.
 One of such foundation is the belief in an objective truth.
 He pragmatically argues that: